relay-tools/react-relay-network-layer/README.md

 - **url** - for manipulating fetch `url` on fly via thunk
 - **logger** - for logging requests and responses
 - **perf** - simple time measure for network request
+- **retry** - for request retry if the initial request fails

+  `options`:
+  * `fetchTimeout` : Number in milliseconds that defines in how much time will request timeout after it has been sent to the server.
+  * `retryDelays` : Array of millisecond that defines the values on which retries are based on.
+  * `statusCodes` : Array of XMLHttpRequest status codes which will fire up retryMiddleware.

+  If `options` are not provided retryMiddleware will use default options:
+    * `fetchTimeout`: 15000
+    * `retryDelays`: [1000, 3000]
+    * `statusCodes`:  status < 200 or status > 300

 [CHANGELOG](https://github.com/nodkz/react-relay-network-layer/blob/master/CHANGELOG.md)